 About

 For me, making art has always been intrinsically linked to drawing.
-Using a range of materials, drawing enables me to lose and gain control of my work through focused as well as impulsive mark-making.
-Right now, I’m combining images I made in years past with recent drawings, uncovering new relationships that reveal moments of inherent quiet and internal agitation.
+Working across a range of materials, drawing allows me to shift between regulation and release, certainty and ambiguity.
+I am currently combining images I made years earlier with recent drawings, forming new relationships that present moments of quiet alongside an undercurrent of unease.

-I’ve recently expanded this process by making transfers of printed versions of my drawings.
-I use a quick, inexpensive method, printing on silicone coated release paper—the kind usually discarded after peeling off envelope labels or stickers.
-The surface retains just enough of the image to be recognizable, but is pliable enough for an effective transfer.
-I scan the most successful versions, refine them in post-production software, then integrate them into the overall composition.
-This iterative process continues for every element of a piece until it is nearly exhausted into completion.
-I’m constantly tweaking, tearing down, and building, because, for me, one of the joys of being an artist is form discovery.
-It is a constant toggle between control and release, certainty and ambiguity.
+I have recently expanded my process by creating transfers from printed versions of my drawings.
+Using a quick, inexpensive method, I print onto silicone-coated release paper—the kind typically discarded after peeling labels or stickers.
+The surface retains just enough of the image to remain recognizable while staying pliable enough for effective transfer.
+I scan the strongest results, refine them through post-production software, and integrate them back into an overall composition.
+This iterative process continues for every element until the work feels nearly exhausted into completion.
+I am constantly adjusting, dismantling, and rebuilding as I subconsciously search for ideas that matter enough to be given form.

-Brian Hubble has lived and worked in Brooklyn, New York, for over 23 years, with stints in Torbole, Italy, and Chicago, Illinois.
-His work has been exhibited at notable venues, including the Casoria Contemporary Art Museum in Naples, the Museum of Contemporary Art in Chicago, and MoMA PS1, where he distributed postcard-sized screen prints of monochromes from the back of his pickup truck.
-A highlight of his career was the exhibition "I Trusted You: Andy Kaufman on the Edge of Performance" at the Museum of the Moving Image, culminating in a 16-year exploration of the iconic comedian’s life and art.
-From 2016 to 2019, Hubble served as co-founder and director of Unisex Salon, an artist-run gallery in Bushwick, Brooklyn, dedicated to exhibiting underrepresented artists.
-His work has appeared in publications such as Print Magazine, Taschen Books, and the Chicago Tribune.
-As an editorial artist, his work has been featured in the Hill Museum and Manuscript Library, the New York Times, and M.I.T.
-Technology Review.
-Brian holds an MFA from the School of the Art Institute of Chicago, where he received the William Merchant R. French Fellowship.
-He earned a BFA from Virginia Commonwealth University and further honed his skills at Edge Hill University near Liverpool, England, and the Illustration Academy in Richmond, Virginia.
+Brian Hubble has lived and worked in Brooklyn, New York, for more than two decades, with formative periods in Torbole, Italy, and Chicago, Illinois.
+His work has been exhibited at institutions including the Casoria Contemporary Art Museum in Naples, the Museum of Contemporary Art Chicago, and MoMA PS1—where he distributed postcard-sized black monochrome screen prints from the back of his pickup truck.
+A landmark project of his career was the exhibition I Trusted You: Andy Kaufman on the Edge of Performance, presented at the Museum of the Moving Image in Kaufman’s hometown of Queens, New York.
+Realized with the support of Kaufman’s family, the exhibition marked the culmination of a 16-year exploration of the iconic comedian’s life and art.

 Andy Kaufman’s (1949-1984) imagination was formed by the television experience.
 As a child he believed a camera was in his bedroom wall, and enacted his first programming.
 As a performer, he recognized the disorienting nature of the medium, and used it to play at the intersection of reality, falsehood, and entertainment.